MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AlertAcctHold.md

 ---
-title: Why Is My Account on Hold? ms.service: msa-help ms.subservice: msa-general ms.topic: article
+title: Why Is My Account on Hold?
-author: jonmeyers
-ms.author: jonmeyers
-ms.date: 6/11/2026
 description: Have you run into a payment problem?
 Don't worry.
 We'll guide you through the process of removing the hold from your account.
-Read this article to find out how.
+Read this article to find out how. ms.date: 05-30-2026 ms.service: msa-help ms.subservice: msa-general ms.topic: article ms.author: jonmeyers
 ---

 # Why is my account on hold?